Last updated on June 29, 2022 1:36 am

 How to get critical movement back on tools?

-As an example, locking pliers have parts that allow you to adjust the size of their grip as well as have a mechanism that clamps the jaw to an object.
-These parts must move together for the tool to function.
+As an example, locking pliers have parts that allow you to adjust the size of their grip with a mechanism that clamps the jaw to an object or workpiece.

 How to prevent hand tools from rusting?